 Three companies run the route once a day; Jomalia Shipping, Montenegro Lines, and Phimal.
 There’s little difference between the three companies except for departure times and the fact that Phimal’s boat journey takes 30 minutes longer and will charge you $2 less for the inconvenience.
 Departure times vary from day to day, but you can find all of the most up-to-date information on 12Go, where you can also secure your ticket in advance.
 Booking at least two or three days before your trip is particularly important during high season (December to April) when seats on the fast boats can sell out very quickly.

-All of the fast boats leave from El Nido Ferry Terminal, which sits just under a kilometer from the center of town.
+All of the fast boats leave from El Nido Ferry Terminal, which sits just under a mile from the center of town.
 It’s less than a ten-minute walk from most central locations, but if you’ve packed a little too indulgently, a local tuk-tuk will happily take you there for a fair price.

 El Nido to Coron by slow boat